TheRoniOne/Cleaner.jl/docs/src/index.md

 - Delete entire rows where at least one missing value was found. e.g: `missing`, `""`, `"NA"`, `"None"`
 - Use a row as the names of the columns.
-- Add a row index for your table.
 - Minimize the amount of element types for each column without making the column of type `Any`.
+- Drop rows with missing values.
+- Add a row index to your table.
 - Automatically use multiple threads if your data is big enough (and you are running `Julia` with more than 1 thread).
 - Rematerialize your original source [Tables.jl](https://github.com/JuliaData/Tables.jl) type, as `CleanTable` implements the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface too.
 - Apply `Cleaner` transformations on your original table implementation and have the resulting table be of the same type as the original.
+- Get all repeated values or value combinations that are supposed to be unique.
+- Get the percentage distribution of the different categories that make up your table.
+- Compare tables to help solve `join` or `merge` problems caused by having different schemas.

 ### To keep in mind